Foresight Diffusion: Improving Sampling Consistency in Predictive Diffusion Models

 \section{Conclusion}

-We proposed Foresight Diffusion (ForeDiff), a framework that improves consistency in diffusion-based world models by decoupling condition understanding from target denoising.
+We proposed Foresight Diffusion (ForeDiff), a framework that improves sampling consistency in predictive diffusion models by decoupling condition understanding from target denoising.
 Through a hybrid architecture that separates predictive and generative processes, and a two-stage training scheme that leverages pretrained deterministic predictors, ForeDiff overcomes key limitations of vanilla diffusion models---particularly their suboptimal predictive ability and high sample variance.
-Extensive experiments across real-world robot video prediction and scientific forecasting demonstrate that ForeDiff achieves superior accuracy and significantly enhanced sample-level consistency, marking a step toward more reliable and controllable diffusion-based world models.
+Extensive experiments across real-world robot video prediction and scientific forecasting demonstrate that ForeDiff achieves superior accuracy and significantly enhanced sampling consistency, marking a step toward more reliable and controllable predictive diffusion models.